tomstokes/python-spi/README.md

 # python-spi

-**Note:** python-spi is still under active development

-## Overview

-A pure Python SPI interface using the Linux spidev device
+Python 3.x interface for SPI communications using Linux spidev

+This is a fork of https://github.com/tomstokes/python-spi which seems to be abandoned with the python 3 compatibility patch proposed by Tom Egan applied.

 ## Features